Pieces of paper with the words Artists Shipwrecked Witness on them

 Year 7 student

-MaxLiteracy develops new ways of teaching creative writing and literacy by bringing writers, schools, galleries and museums together.
+MaxLiteracy develops new ways of teaching creative writing and literacy by bringing writers, educators and cultural organisations together.

 Piece of writing paper with the statement 'I can see blood, bright as my mum's lipstick, on my stomach'.